The Best Powered / Unpowered Pedalboards

 Pedal Dimensions

-Pedal Dimensions Boss Pedals (Standard Size) 2.875" x 5.125" x 2.375" MXR Pedals (Standard Size) 2.375" x 4.375" x 1.25" DigiTech Pedals (Standard Size) 3.125" x 4.9375" x 2.125" Behringer Pedals (Standard Size) 2.75" x 4.8" x 2.125" Electro-Harmonix Nano Pedals 2.2" x 4.3" x 2" Strymon BigSky (Big Wide) 6.75" x 5.1" Fuzz Face (Big Circular) 7.75" x 10.75" x 3.5" Cry Baby Wah (Big Tall) 4" x 10" x 2.5" Vox Volume Pedal (Big Tall) 3.54" x 10.55" x 2.44" You'll notice that standard size pedals require around 3" x 5" of space, which is a good number to work with.
-While the Cry Baby Wah's dimensions should be the standard for most tall expression type pedals.
-Wide pedals will have very different dimensions so you'll have to consider each one and plan for them individually.
-In addition to the size of your pedals, patch cables and/or pedal couplers also take space and must be considered.
-Note that while weight difference of small and big boards can be minimal, the actual weight difference will be bigger when you factor in the weights of the extra pedals that are added.
-To help you decide on the size we have provided the actual dimensions of each one we have recommended.
+Pedal Dimensions Boss Pedals (Standard Size) 2.875" x 5.125" x 2.375" MXR Pedals (Standard Size) 2.375" x 4.375" x 1.25" DigiTech Pedals (Standard Size) 3.125" x 4.9375" x 2.125" Behringer Pedals (Standard Size) 2.75" x 4.8" x 2.125" Electro-Harmonix Nano Pedals 2.2" x 4.3" x 2" Strymon BigSky (Big Wide) 6.75" x 5.1" Fuzz Face (Big Circular) 7.75" x 10.75" x 3.5" Cry Baby Wah (Big Tall) 4" x 10" x 2.5" Vox Volume Pedal (Big Tall) 3.54" x 10.55" x 2.44" You'll notice that standard-size pedals require around 3" x 5" of space, which is a good number to work with.
+This includes the most common pedals, like dirt pedals, flanger, phaser, chorus, delay, reverb, and more.
+While the Cry Baby Wah's dimensions should be the standard for most tall expression-type pedals.
+Wide pedals will have very different dimensions, so you'll have to consider each one and plan for them individually.
+In addition to the size of your pedals, patch cables and/or pedal couplers also take up space and must be considered.
+Note that while the weight difference between small and big boards can be minimal, the actual weight difference will be bigger when you factor in the weights of the extra pedals that are added.
+To help you decide on the size, we have provided the actual dimensions of each one we have recommended.

 -

 For convenience, some manufacturers build power supplies directly into their pedalboards, while others are bundled with dedicated power supplies that are mounted on the board.
 You can also get a standalone power supply, but the goal is the same for all of them - to have enough power and cables for the pedals that you're using.
-The bad news is that pedal manufacturers don't always follow the follow the standard 9V power supply, which means that you should check your pedals to be on the safe side.
+The bad news is that pedal manufacturers don't always follow the standard 9V power supply, which means that you should check your pedals to be on the safe side.
 The most common examples are pedals that require 12V or 18V.
 Note that using the wrong power supply may damage your pedal, so it is best to check the specifications.
-Another issue is that some pedals can be too power hungry, tipping the required current over the power supply's capacity.
-So if you have one or more of these power hogs then take this into account.
+Another issue is that some pedals can be too power-hungry, tipping the required current over the power supply's capacity.
+So if you have one or more of these power hogs, then take this into account.
+Thankfully, you don't have to be a total guitar geek to know these specifications, since they are provided by the manufacturer.

 -

-Plywood was, for a long time, the material of choice for many guitarists because of its simplicity and practicality.
-Since it is made of wood, it can be easily customized, by drilling holes, making cuts or adding wood bits.
-On the other hand, Aluminum is growing in demand because it's lighter and more rigid, ideal for people who are always on the move.
+Plywood was, for a long time, the material of choice for many many guitar players because of its simplicity and practicality.
+Since it is made of wood, it can be easily customized by drilling holes, making cuts, or adding wood bits.
+On the other hand, aluminum is growing in demand because it's lighter and more rigid, making it ideal for people who are always on the move.
 Plastic boards sit somewhat in between, they are sturdy, a little heavier than aluminum, and are usually more affordable.

 -

-Angled or sloped boards are becoming popular because of the space they provide underneath for power supplies and cables.
-The slanted profile also makes reaching rear/top pedals easier.
-Flat boards are more straightforward and store more easily, it is the default configuration for many compact boards.
+Angled or sloped pedalboards (like the the GPT-PRO-PWR, Friedman Tour Pro, and more) are becoming popular because of the space they provide underneath for power supplies and cables.
+The slanted profile also makes reaching the rear and top pedals easier.
+Flat boards are more straightforward and store more easily; this is the default configuration for many compact boards.
+Note that most pedalboard solutions these days utilize the sloped design.

 -

 One of the reasons why custom pedalboards can be a pain is that you'll also have to customize a fitting carrying case.
-Thankfully, most ready-made pedalboards come with soft or hard carrying cases.
+Thankfully, most ready-made pedalboards come with carrying cases.
 Soft cases are lighter and easier to carry, while hard cases are heavier but offer more protection.
-Some of these carrying cases have pockets for carrying accessories, which helps simplify transport and setup.
+Whatever case you prefer, hard or soft power supply mounting space should be accounted for.
+Some of these carrying cases have pockets for carrying accessories, including connection cables, picks, and more - which helps simplify transport and setup.

 -